Public university: Kyrgyzstan

 Manas University in Kyrgyzstan is a public higher education institution that offers associate degrees, undergraduate degrees, and graduate and postgraduate degrees.

 Macau

-University of Macau and Macao Polytechnic University are the public universities in Macau.
-In addition, the Macao Institute for Tourism Studies is a public higher education institution that offers undergraduate and postgraduate education.
+The University of Macau, Macao Polytechnic University, and Macao University of Tourism are the public universities in Macau.

 Malaysia

 There are twenty public universities in Malaysia, funded by the government but governed as self-managed institutions.

 Nepal

 Tribhuvan University was the first public university in Nepal.
-It operates through six different schools and is affiliated with various colleges.
-The Pokhara University Act of 1997 established the government-funded Pokhara University.
-Although financed by the Nepalese government, Pokhara University is a non-profit autonomous institution, which affiliates with 58 colleges for bachelor's, master's, and M.Phil. degree programs.
+It operates through six different institutes and is affiliated with various colleges.
+There are government-funded Purbanchal University and Pokhara University.

 Pakistan

 There are 107 public universities in Pakistan, compared to 76 private universities.
 University of the Punjab is the biggest public university, followed by University of Karachi.
 The public universities receive guidance and recognition from the Higher Education Commission.

 Philippines

 There are more than 500 public higher education institutions in the Philippines that are controlled and managed by the Commission on Higher Education.
 Of the 500, 436 are state colleges and universities, 31 local colleges and universities, and a handful of community colleges.
 In 2008, the Philippine Congress passed Republic Act 9500, declaring the University of the Philippines as the national university to distinguish it from all other state universities and colleges.
 Other notable public colleges and universities include the Polytechnic University of the Philippines, Technological University of the Philippines, Philippine Normal University, Batangas State University, and Mindanao State University.